MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals.PT-BR/Instructions/Demos/DEMO_10_explore_service_trust_portal.md

+<a name="---"></a><!---
 ---
-demo:
-  title: 'Portal de Confiança do Serviço'
-  module: 'Módulo 1: descrever as funcionalidades do gerenciamento de conformidade na Microsoft'
+Demonstração: Título: 'Portal de Confiança do Serviço' Roteiro de aprendizagem/Módulo/Unidade: 'Roteiro de aprendizagem: descrever as funcionalidades de conformidade da Microsoft; Módulo 1: descrever as funcionalidades do gerenciamento de conformidade na Microsoft; Unidade 2: explorar o Portal de Confiança do Serviço'
 ---
+--->

 # <a name="demo-service-trust-portal"></a>Demonstração: Portal de Confiança do Serviço